Empire Wind: Installation vessels

 The installation of Empire Wind's turbines will employ a specialized feeder-based strategy to comply with U.S. maritime regulations.
 Empire Wind has chartered a first-of-its-kind wind turbine installation vessel (WTIV) from Maersk Supply Service, designed to handle the 15 MW turbines.
 This newbuild vessel will work in tandem with Jones Act-compliant transport barges and tugs (provided by Kirby Offshore Wind) that shuttle components from the Brooklyn staging port to the offshore site.
-The WTIV will remain stationed at the wind farm, lifting and assembling the towers, nacelles, and blades, while the feeder barges continuously deliver components from SBMT.
+The WTIV will remain stationed at the wind farm, lifting and assembling the towers, nacelles, and blades, from the feeder barges while they are locked to the crane vessel.
+The feeder barges continuously deliver components from SBMT.
 This “dock-ready feeder” setup improves efficiency and safety by reducing the number of offshore lifts and keeping the foreign-flag installation vessel productive without needing to port for each load.
 It represents an innovative approach to deploying large turbines under the Jones Act constraints, and Empire Wind 1 and 2 will be among the first U.S. projects to utilize this method.
 Additionally, heavy-lift vessels and pile-driving equipment will be used to install the monopile foundations and offshore substation platforms, staged out of New York/New Jersey port facilities.
 Although almost completed, the vessel was cancelled in October 2025.
+The companies settled the dispute, and the $360 million vessel was delivered in February 2026.